Optimizing resource efficiencies for scalable full-stack quantum computers: Introduction

-Setting up such a methodology is highly challenging as it requires modeling the full stack of the quantum computer \cite{Almudever2017Mar,bertels2020quantum,donati2021look,Bandic2022Apr,almudever2021structured,murali2019full,rodrigo2021double,gokhale2020full}, and coordinating inputs from currently separated areas of expertise as sketched in Fig.~\ref{Fig1}.
+Setting up a holistic methodology is highly challenging as it requires modeling the full stack of the quantum computer \cite{Almudever2017Mar,bertels2020quantum,donati2021look,Bandic2022Apr,almudever2021structured,murali2019full,rodrigo2021double,gokhale2020full}, and coordinating inputs from currently separated areas of expertise as sketched in Fig.~\ref{Fig1}.
 Improving computational performance requires programming the processor to implement a given algorithm, and to reach a satisfactory level of control over noise while the algorithm is being executed.
-These optimizations are performed at the quantum level and rely on knowledge of quantum hardware and software.
-However, achieving that in a physical device requires the use of macroscopic resources provided by enabling technologies at the classical level (e.g., cryogenic systems \cite{martin2022energy,krinner2019engineering}, classical computers for control \cite{mcdermott2018quantum,ishida2018towards,debenedictis2020adiabatic,kang2022cryo,park202113,Bardin2019Oct}, lasers, detectors \cite{You2020Sep,Walsh2021Apr}, amplifiers \cite{Malnou2021Oct,Planat2020Apr,krantz2019quantum}, etc.).
+These optimizations are performed at the quantum level and rely on detailed knowledge of quantum hardware and software, e.g.,quantum control, noise modelling, environmental engineering, quantum error correction, quantum algorithms, qubit fabrication, etc. However, achieving that in a physical device requires the use of macroscopic resources provided by enabling technologies at the classical level (e.g., cryogenic systems \cite{martin2022energy,krinner2019engineering}, classical computers for control \cite{mcdermott2018quantum,ishida2018towards,debenedictis2020adiabatic,kang2022cryo,park202113,Bardin2019Oct}, lasers, detectors \cite{You2020Sep,Walsh2021Apr}, amplifiers \cite{Malnou2021Oct,Planat2020Apr,krantz2019quantum}, etc.).
 Hence, understanding and managing the resource bill of future quantum processors cannot be restricted to the quantum level, as it provides no access to the macroscopic costs.
 Reciprocally, a solely macroscopic approach is blind to the computing performance---we do not know what we are paying for.
-Hence, resource-cost assessments and optimizations must be jointly conducted by an interdisciplinary combination of expertise.
-In the energetic context, this was dubbed the Quantum Energy Initiative \cite{QEI}.
+Resource-cost assessments and optimizations must be jointly conducted by an interdisciplinary combination of expertise.
+In the energetic context, this was dubbed the Quantum Energy Initiative \cite{QEI-perspective}.